 Most strains of acne bacteria don’t actually cause acne.
 These “commensal” bacteria provide a very basic form of skin cleansing that works from the inside out.
 Living on the sides and in the base of skin pores and around pores on the surface of the skin, they feed on excess skin oil, their numbers reduced by exposure to sunlight and oxygen.

 The more oil the skin produces, the more the bacteria are protected from the killing blue light rays of the sun, and the more sebum they can consume.
 As the bacteria eat up the excess sebum, they are exposed to more sunlight, and their numbers are naturally kept in check.
-For however many centuries human beings did not have skin care products, these strains of bacteria actually served to keep skin pores open.

 Millions of people who have coronary artery disease have their clogged coronary arteries opened with metal stents.
 These stents are sometimes contaminated with another strain of acne bacteria that produce a wide variety of mild, ambiguous symptoms including confusion, anxiety, dizziness, unexpectedly low blood pressure, unexpectedly high blood pressure, headache, nausea, and fatigue—all of which can also be caused by the surgery.
-The dyes surgeons use to see the stents during the catheterization procedure tend to “feed” these strains of acne bacteria, but it’s very rare for the infection to become so massive that it actually damages the heart, although infective endocarditis is a real possibility,.
+The dyes surgeons use to see the stents during the catheterization procedure tend to “feed” these strains of acne bacteria, but it’s very rare for the infection to become so massive that it actually damages the heart, although infective endocarditis is a real possibility.